 Every year, we provide help for around 1,000 people – both residents and local community members – with the opportunity to access a wide range of accredited vocational training courses.
 Every applicant enrolling on a course is given a one-on-one interview and provided with a Training Needs Assessment to ensure they find the right course for them.

 Our training programmes have been nationally acclaimed and have won awards for innovation, successful implementation and delivery.
 In 2010, the UK Skills Council awarded us four National Training Excellence Awards and our Education Coordinator – a former resident – was awarded UK’s Individual Trainer of the Year.

-Caritas Anchor House also delivers Welcome Host Gold, an accredited City & Guilds customer service course, at Level 1, with the option of progressing to Level 2, and Bounce Back, a social enterprise and charity focused on training and employment of ex offenders, make use of our workshops to run painting and decorating courses.
+Caritas Anchor House also delivers Welcome Host Gold, an accredited City & Guilds customer service course, at Level 1, with the option of progressing to Level 2.

 In addition to our work with adults, we also run a schools outreach programme designed to educate young people about the causes and consequences of homelessness.